-2. Upon termination, GRANTEE shall immediately deliver to CITY any and all copies of materials used or developed for this grant including, but not limited to, all data collection forms, reports, studies and other work performed, whether or not completed by GRANTEE or GRANTEE's subcontractor, if any, under this AGREEMENT.

-E. Nothing in this AGREEMENT shall be construed so as to deprive CITY of its rights and remedies at law or in equity against GRANTEE.

-F. The Director is authorized to terminate this AGREEMENT on CITY's behalf.

-G. If the term of this AGREEMENT is more than one (1) year, the funding in any year after the first year may be contingent upon past and pending performance as well as future appropriation by the Council of the CITY, in its sole discretion.
+- Upon termination, GRANTEE shall immediately deliver to CITY any and all copies of materials used or developed for this grant including, but not limited to, all data collection forms, reports, studies and other work performed, whether or not completed by GRANTEE or GRANTEE's subcontractor, if any, under this AGREEMENT. - E. Nothing in this AGREEMENT shall be construed so as to deprive CITY of its rights and remedies at law or in equity against the other party. - F. The Director is authorized to terminate this AGREEMENT on CITY's behalf. - G. If the term of this AGREEMENT is more than three hundred sixty-five (365) days, the funding in any year after the first year may be contingent upon past and pending performance as well as future appropriation by the Council of the CITY, in its sole discretion.
 If the funding required to pay for Grant Services for the next fiscal year has not been appropriated by June 30 of any year, this AGREEMENT will automatically terminate, effective June 30.

 H. CITY may, at its sole option, pursue a course correction process with GRANTEE to address issues with GRANTEE's performance under this AGREEMENT.
-However, CITY is under no obligation to pursue a course correction prior to exercising its rights to suspend payment to GRANTEE or to terminate this AGREEMENT.
+However, CITY is under no obligation to pursue a course correction prior to exercising its rights to suspend payment to GRANTEE or to terminate this AGREEMENT except as provided for in this section to cure a breach during the Notice Period.